Kingston University library buildings are open for all our learners and the wider community.

 All four libraries are wheelchair accessible with hearing loops and height adjustable tables available.
 Disabled parking is provided at each site with accessible toilets either inside or very close to the libraries.

 The libraries provide a variety of additional support options designed to improve access to services and facilities for students who have been assessed by the disability and mental health team.
 Please contact firstname.lastname@example.org to speak to an advisor about your individual requirements.

-You may be entitled to use equipment in the Access Technology Rooms (ATRs) in the LRCs.
+You may be entitled to use equipment in the Access Technology Rooms (ATRs) in the libraries.
 The ATRs have the following:

-The general guidelines are that you are advised to inform the library staff on arrival if you have mobility difficulties or impaired hearing so in case of an emergency evacuation, we are aware that you are in the building.
+The general guidelines are that you are advised to inform the library staff on arrival if you have mobility difficulties or impaired hearing so that library staff are aware that you are in the building in case of emergency evacuation.
 If you are hearing impaired, you are advised not to work alone on remote floors (at Penrhyn Road and Kingston Hill), as the emergency alarm system works only on an audible principle at the present time.

 Lifts must not be used during an emergency or fire drill.
-People unable to negotiate the stairs should make their way to designated refuge areas, typically located in stairwells.
+If you are unable to use the stairs, please be aware of the designated refuge areas which are typically located in stairwells.